recordedfuture/rfapi-python/README.rst

 a Recorded Future API token by contacting support@recordedfuture.com or your account representative.
 The easiest way to setup your program is to save your API token inside an environment variable ``RF_TOKEN``.
 It is also possible to explicitly pass a token in the constructor.
 Different licensing models apply to the Raw API and v2 API.

+API v2
 ________

 Creating an APIv2 client